 Painting ceramic tile flooring in a bathroom or kitchen may be met with mildew or soap scum, which should be removed with a bathroom cleaner that's wiped away, using a wet cloth, once the mess is scrubbed clean.

-If you're working on a larger area of the house, a handheld orbital sander will help you get the job done much faster and can usually be found at hardware stores for under $50.
+If you're working on a larger area of the house, an orbital flooring sander will help you get the job done much faster than a handheld one and can usually be rented from building supply outlets for under $100 a day.
 Once your tile has been sanded down, brush away any dust, wipe the surface with a wet cloth and allow everything to dry well before you start painting.